Transfer Evaluator Contact

 - Course outlines for science, math, and technical courses may be required to earn equivalent credit at Bergen Community College.

-- Credit is not provided for the “Class 1B Special Law Enforcement Officer” certificate.
+- Credit is not provided for the “Class 1B Special Law Enforcement Officer” certificate, or the equivalent in other counties.

 Bergen County Emergency Medical Technicians